Best Fire Pit Mat Reviews: Heat Resistant Pads For Grass, Wood Decks, And Patios

 • Shape – do you have a square, round, or rectangular fire pit?

-We really like the large fire pit mat from Fireside Outdoor for those needing a big one, but it won’t be right for everybody (more fire pit design ideas here).
+We really like the fire pit mat from Campfire Defender Protect Preserve for those needing a large one, but it won’t be right for everybody.

 The square mat or the circular mat will be better for those wanting a less obvious solution that fits snugly under their fire pit.